lavalink-devs/Lavamark/README.md

 ## Lavamark Options
 You can specify any of the following options as a command-line argument when launching Lavamark.
+Application options are specified after the JAR name.

 | Option           | Description                                                                                |
 |------------------|--------------------------------------------------------------------------------------------|